 The Versatile Manager — Strategies to Manage Up, Down, and Laterally

-It’s easy to fall into the trap of focusing all of your energy and attention managing downwards.
-However, when we approach management as a skillset inclusive of lateral and upwards management, new strategies and approaches appear and offer benefits in all directions.
+It’s easy for managers to fall into the trap of focusing all of their energy managing downwards.
+Approaching management as a skillset inclusive of lateral and upwards governance, new strategies appear to offer benefits in all directions.

 Modern management styles are grouped into three categories but much like the Ayurvedic concept of doshas, a manager will often have a primary syle while displaying characteristics from another.